TheDaneH3/INFOTC-1600-Final/pages/install.md

 ### Git Command Line too Complex?

 If the command line feels intimidating to you, or if you would rather use a streamlined graphical interface, consider using GitHub desktop!
-Find a tutorial on how to install GitHub desktop, [click here](/pages/githubdesktop.md).
+To find a tutorial on how to install GitHub desktop, [click here](/pages/githubdesktop.md).

 [Back to Homepage](/README.md)